This post may contain affiliate links. Read our disclosure policy.

 • When all of the beef is seared, turn off the heat and place all the beef back in while you finish the sauce.

 • Use a slotted spoon to transfer the peppers and the rest of the ingredients, including the cinnamon stick and bay leaf, to a large high-speed blender.
-Add 1/2 cup of the boiling liquid along with the cumin, ground cloves, and 4 cups of beef broth.
+Add 1/2 cup of the boiling liquid along with the cumin, ground cloves, vinegar, and 4 cups of beef broth.
 Blend on high until completely smooth, 1-2 minutes.

 • Pour the sauce over the beef, making sure it comes about halfway up the meat.
 Bring the beef Birria to a boil over high heat then turn the heat down to low and braise (just below a simmer) for 3 1/2 -4 hours.